COMMON PIPE PROBLEMS

 Type 1 polybutylene fitting displaying acetal fittings and aluminum crimp rings, key components in identifying and assessing polybutylene plumbing systems in homes and buildings.

-Polybutylene Type 1
+Polybutylene Piping: Type 1

 Type 2 polybutylene fitting featuring acetal fittings and copper crimp rings, essential components for identifying and evaluating polybutylene plumbing systems in residential and commercial properties.

-Polybutylene Type 2
+Polybutylene Piping: Type 2

 Type 3 polybutylene fitting showcasing copper fittings and copper crimp rings, crucial components for identifying and assessing polybutylene plumbing systems in homes and commercial buildings.

-Polybutylene Type 3
+Polybutylene Piping: Type 3

 Why Polybutylene Piping Fails